 At The Fine Bedding Company, we take pride in our products being innovative and we constantly challenge ourselves to be the first to market with new technologies.
 Our duvets are no different; the majority of our synthetic duvets contain our signature filling: Smartfil®, the lightest filling available whilst providing the same level of warmth.

 Our duvets have more layers than cheaper, conventional alternatives.
 This means more trapped air for greater warmth, a great loft for a luxurious ‘wrapped up’ feeling, and a beautiful drape to your bedding.
 Our duvet fibres will also maintain their silky soft feel and never deteriorate even after repeated washing.

 Two duvets of the same tog: Smartfil® duvet (left) and generic hollow fibre duvet (right)

 Did you know?

 Are you someone who struggles to regulate your body temperature at night?
-In a recent poll, we discovered that nearly two thirds of our customers prioritise temperature management when buying a duvet.
+In a recent poll, we discovered that nearly two-thirds of our customers prioritise temperature management when buying a duvet.
 If this is important to you too, look no further than our Breathe duvet which contains Modal in its filling.
-Modal is a manmade fibre which is derived from wood pulp and is sourced from well-managed, self-sustaining forests.
+Modal is a manmade fibre that is derived from wood pulp and is sourced from well-managed, self-sustaining forests.
 It is a cellulosic fibre link cotton, allowing fibres to absorb and disperse body heat – keeping you cool at night and providing total comfort when you sleep.